-I am a 30-something wife, mom, and freelance writer based out of small-town Minnesota.
-I live with hubby Chris, toddler Zeplin, my faithful dog Piper, three kitties named Mel, Izzy, and Paddington, and a miniature flock of wild parakeets that arose from a backyard rescue several summers ago (we joke about our ‘mini-farm’).
+I am a 40-something wife, mom, and freelance writer based out of small-town Minnesota.
+I live with my hubby and two kids, plus three kitties and a miniature flock of wild parakeets that arose from a backyard rescue several summers ago (we joke about our ‘mini-farm’).
 When I’m not busy wifing, momming, and writing, I enjoy gardening, macro photography, video games, candy, and staring out the window.

 Favorite subjects/things I like to talk about:

 - DIY / How To Projects Because even though most of them suck, I am totally full of ideas.
-Also I’m often too broke to buy stuff already made.
+Also I’m often too broke to buy stuff already put together.

 - Subscription boxes = Best.
 Invention.
 Ever.
 I mean, seriously.
 I want them all.

 - Mommy stuff Because I’m a mom.
 And I’m a writer.
 And those two can’t not mix.
-Also, my baby is the best baby of all the babies.
+Also, my babies are the best babies of all the babies.

 - Cloth diapering Because I feel kinda unique for doing it (although it’s getting more popular every day, yay!), and because it’s not nearly as hard, or as intimidating, as people seem to think.

-- Natural living/The environment Nothing extreme, but being healthy is important (for us and the planet).
-I’m a big believer in doing what you can, when you can, and not giving yourself grief over the rest.
+- Natural living/The environment Nothing extreme, but being healthy is important (for both us and the planet) and I’m a big believer in doing what you can, when you can (and not giving yourself grief over the rest).

 - Giving back Because we could all stand to do more of it, and writing about it helps keep it top-of-mind for me.